The "text" binding

 If you need to set HTML content in this manner, see the html binding.

 IE 6 has a strange quirk whereby it sometimes ignores whitespace that immediately follows an empty span.
-This is nothing directly to do with Knockout, but in case you do want write:
+This has nothing directly to do with Knockout, but in case you do want to write:

 Welcome, <span data-bind="text: userName"></span> to our web site.